This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2. Reduce (your consumption)

-3. Reuse (repair, rent, buy and resell used)
+3. Reuse (repair, rent, buy and sell second-hand)

 4. Recycle (sort waste)

-To apply the 5Rs, a few simple and concrete steps to get started:
+To apply the 5R's, here are some simple, concrete steps to get started:

 • Stop wasting

-Each French person throws 20 kg per year of household waste (which represents 1 meal per week!) including 7 kg of products still packaged.
+Every French person throws away 20 kg of household waste per year (which represents 1 meal per week!) including 7 kg of still-packaged products.

 How to reduce?
-Already by rethinking your purchases according to the menus and by paying attention to storage and expiration dates.
+By rethinking your purchases according to your menus and paying attention to storage and expiration dates.

-It is better to go shopping several times a week if necessary (except if it involves a long car trip) than throwing away half of the full amount of groceries because the products are out of date!
+It's better to go grocery shopping several times a week if needed (unless it involves a long car journey) than to throw away half your groceries because the products have expired!

 Zéro Déchet Les Petits Prödiges

-A simple and excellent recipe: put the peelings and mushroom stems in the saucepan with a knob of butter, cover and let the juice come out.
-Perfect for flavoring a risotto or a mash!
+A simple and excellent recipe: put mushroom peels and stems in a saucepan with a knob of butter, cover and let the juice come out.
+Perfect for flavoring a risotto or mashed potatoes!

-Remember that it is in the skin of vegetables & fruits that we find all the vitamins, so the ideal would still be to rinse your vegetables instead of them. peel (for this, we recommend that you buy organic fruits & vegetables to avoid pesticides).
+Don't forget that all the vitamins are found in the skin of vegetables & fruits, so the ideal would be to rinse your vegetables instead of peeling them (for this, we recommend buying organic fruits & vegetables to avoid pesticides).

 • Eat seasonal fruits and vegetables

-And yes, we stop tomatoes or strawberries in winter, and we also buy local.
+Yes, let's stop with tomatoes or strawberries in winter, and buy local too.

-Less pesticides, less fuel used for transport, no import tax therefore cheaper and more better because mature ...
-Good for the environment and for us!
+Fewer pesticides, less fuel used for transport, no import tax so cheaper and also better because ripe...
+Only good things for the environment and for us!

 Calendrier Fruits & légumes de saisons Les Petits Prödiges

-Dry products (cereals, flour, sugar, dried fruits, spices, tea, coffee, etc.), oils and even wine and cleaning products in some stores!
+Dry goods (cereals, flour, sugar, dried fruit, spices, tea, coffee…), oils and even wine and cleaning products in some stores!

-And prefer cut products.
-More and more brands are offering this alternative and therefore no more excuses!
+And prefer products by the cut.
+More and more stores offer this alternative so no more excuses!

-Thus, From tea to spirits, including pasta and herbs, large retailers are testing or developing bulk sales in different forms.
+Thus, from tea to spirits, pasta and herbs, large retailers are testing or developing bulk sales in different forms.

-Thus, Auchan has been offering pasta, rice and other basic products in bulk since 2005, Franprix is expanding, in some of its stores, from bulk to spirits, and Bio Village, the brand of organic food products from Leclerc stores, launched into bulk at the end of 2017 with a wide assortment of grocery products: Rice, pasta, dried fruits and vegetables and even sugar in bulk! < / p>
+For instance, Auchan has been offering bulk pasta, rice, and other basic products since 2005.
+Franprix is expanding bulk sales to spirits in some of its stores, and Bio Village, Leclerc's organic food brand, launched bulk sales in late 2017 with a wide assortment of grocery products: Rice, pasta, dried fruits and vegetables, and even sugar in bulk!

-~ No more than 4 meals with meat per week
+~ No more than 4 meat meals per week

-~ Maximum 2 meals with fish (and endangered species are prohibited: Mediterranean bluefin tuna for example).
+~ A maximum of 2 fish meals (and avoid endangered species: Mediterranean bluefin tuna, for example).

-~ Favor vegetarian dishes as much as possible
+~ Prioritize vegetarian dishes as much as possible

-One of the main causes of deforestation is due to the intensive cultivation of soybeans, intended to feed livestock !
+One of the main causes of deforestation is intensive soybean cultivation, intended to feed livestock!

 It's better for the planet and for our health.
-Ditto for water ...
-If you are in a city where the tap water is not too hard (and drinkable of course), try filling a glass bottle rather than buying packs of water every week ...
-It will do good for the planet, but also for your back! 😊
+The same goes for water...
+If you live in a city where tap water is not too hard (and obviously potable), try filling a glass bottle instead of buying packs of water every week...
+It will be good for the planet, and also for your back! 😊

 • Get rid of disposable bags

-Down with plastic bags, yes, but also paper bags!
+Down with plastic bags, but also paper ones!

-We agree, they are more ecological because they are biodegradable, but their manufacture requires a lot of water and trees…
+We agree, they are more ecological because they are biodegradable, but their production requires a lot of water and trees...

-So for shopping, we opt for reusable fabric bags.
-All the brands offer you totebags (free or for a very reasonable price!)
-So don't leave them piled up in a cupboard but use them.
+So, for your shopping, opt for reusable fabric bags.
+All brands offer tote bags (free or for a very reasonable price!) so don't leave them piled up in a cupboard, use them.

-We ourselves offer a pretty Totebag 100% organic cotton, go quickly you get it here !
+We ourselves offer a lovely 100% organic cotton Tote bag, go get yours here!

 Zéro Déchet Les Petits Prödiges

-All we need is one or more washable tea towels, microfibers or paper towels.
+We just need one or more dishcloths, microfibers, or washable paper towels.

-A reusable fabric cover is more effective and aesthetic to decorate your bowls.
+A reusable fabric cover is more effective and aesthetic for decorating your bowls.

-We recommend the brand Abeego which offers hemp and cotton fabrics coated with beeswax, tree resin and jojoba oil reusable
+We recommend the brand Abeego, which offers reusable hemp and cotton cloths coated with beeswax, tree resin, and jojoba oil.

-In addition to leaving breathe food, these fabrics are made with raw materials with antifungal and antibacterial properties.
+In addition to allowing food to breathe, these cloths are made with raw materials that have antifungal and antibacterial properties.

-According to the European Food Safety Authority, foods that come into contact with paper or aluminum containers may contain small traces of this metal which could be hazardous to health
+According to the European Food Safety Authority, foods that come into contact with aluminum foil or containers may contain small traces of this metal, which could be dangerous to health.

-When entering the body, aluminum becomes lodged in the tissues of the body.
+When it enters the body, aluminum settles in body tissues.
 And it can accumulate dangerously in some of them, especially in bone tissue.

-And without wanting to worry, some avenues of study are casting doubt on the role of dietary aluminum in Alzheimer's disease (could be a factor), in certain types of cancer, in infertility, and for pregnant women (could cross the placenta… In short, if in doubt, let's go without!
+And without wanting to alarm you, some research suggests a potential link between dietary aluminum and Alzheimer's disease (it could be a factor), certain types of cancer, infertility, and for pregnant women (it could cross the placenta...
+In short, when in doubt, let's do without it!

-Multipurpose cleanser recipe: fill 2/3 of a spray bottle with water, complete the rest with white vinegar and a few drops of lemon or tea tree essential oil.
+Recipe for multi-purpose cleaner: fill 2/3 of a spray bottle with water, then fill the rest with white vinegar and a few drops of lemon or tea tree essential oil.

 • Compost your waste

-Here, you think we’re crossing the line.
-Nice for those who live in the countryside (by the way, some town halls provide compost bins free of charge) but, not possible for city dwellers?
+Now, you might think we're going too far.
+Great for those who live in the countryside (some town halls even provide compost bins for free), but impossible for city dwellers?

-Yes, there are apartment composters (without worms!).
-You can compost fruit and vegetable peelings, green waste from your plants, ashes, tea, coffee grounds, broken eggshells, leftover vegetarian meals ...
+But yes, there are apartment composters (without worms!).
+You can compost fruit and vegetable peels, green waste from your plants, ashes, tea, coffee grounds, broken eggshells, vegetarian meal leftovers...

 • Repair your household appliances

-There are “Repair Cafés” where volunteers can repair broken items you bring for free.
-This leads you to buy quality products that last a long time and fight "planned obsolescence."
+There are "Repair Cafes" where volunteers repair broken items you bring in for free.
+This encourages you to buy quality products that last a long time and helps fight against "planned obsolescence".

-Well this refers to all the techniques adopted by a manufacturer to limit the life of his device.
+What is it?
+It refers to all the techniques adopted by a manufacturer to limit the lifespan of its appliance.

 The consequences?

-~ Ecological disaster: In France, nearly 40 million devices break down and are not repaired but rather replaced…
+~ Ecological disaster: In France, nearly 40 million appliances break down and are not repaired but replaced...

-~ Social impact: Less repairs = many repairer jobs lost…
+~ Social impact: Fewer repairs = elimination of many repair jobs...

-Go take a look at the list of Repair Cafés: https://repaircafe.org/fr/
+Go check out the list of Repair Cafes: https://repaircafe.org/fr/

-And finally, if we want to go further, or for those most advanced in the zero waste journey, measure your ecological footprint thanks to this small questionnaire very well done from WWF, and reduce your consumption thanks to their advice to change your lifestyle.
+And finally, if you want to go further, or for those more advanced in the zero-waste journey, measure your ecological footprint with this well-designed questionnaire from WWF, and reduce your consumption with their advice to change your lifestyle.

-After the zero waste objective in the kitchen, do not hesitate to go and see our articles "zero waste objectives" in the bathroom and in the office !
+After the zero waste in the kitchen goal, feel free to check out our "zero waste goals" articles for the bathroom and the office!

 Zéro Déchet Les Petits Prödiges